The State of Computer Vision Research in Africa: Acknowledgments

 In this section, we describe a distinctive bottom-up approach that was employed for the identification and annotation of African publications that focus on computer vision datasets.
 This method diverged from the traditional top-down approach, which typically starts with predefined categories for data collection.
-The initial phase involved identifying potential dataset papers by using large language models (i.e., GPT series~\cite{brown2020language}) to analyze their abstracts.
+The initial phase involved identifying potential dataset papers by using large language models (i.e., GPT series~(\shortciteA{brown2020language})) to analyze their abstracts.
 This helped us in gathering a comprehensive range of African computer vision dataset publications, which we categorized under official datasets.
 This extensive collection ensured a broad and inclusive base for the subsequent annotation process.
-Additionally, a collection of unofficial datasets gathered from challenge websites and data host platforms that were not formally published were manually gathered.
+Additionally, a collection of unofficial datasets gathered from challenge websites and data host platforms that were not formally published were manually gathered from the last five years.

 Annotation and categorization were central to our bottom-up approach.
 Each dataset publication underwent a manual annotation process, where two descriptive labels were assigned by annotators.
 These labels could be selected from a predefined list or created independently by the annotators, allowing for a more flexible categorization.
-The predefined list is selected from the categories used in \emph{CVPR} conference to define the different research topics.
-The annotators, were selected from a group of PhD students and postdocs in fields related to computer vision, medical image processing, and neuroscience.
+The predefined list is selected from the categories used in \emph{CVPR}~\footnote{\url{https://cvpr.thecvf.com/Conferences/2023/CallForPapers}} conference to define the different research topics.
+This list was then augmented with additional categories found by our annotators, hence the bottom-up approach.
+It provides a more comprehensive but still computer vision focused overview of the field in Africa.
+This is in contrast to the ACM computing classification system, which offers a top-down classification for the entire computing field.
+The annotators, were selected from a group of PhD students and postdocs in relevant fields; computer vision, medical image processing, and neuroscience.
 They were responsible for labeling the datasets based on their abstracts (for official publications) or descriptions (for unofficial ones).
 This process was iterative, with guidelines refined based on annotators' feedback after the initial ten entries, ensuring a continuously improving classification system.
 Each dataset publication was annotated by two separate annotators.
-When conflict occurs between these two annotators, a third annotator, as a senior researcher, is used to resolve the conflict and provide the final labels for the dataset.
+When conflict occurs between these two annotators, a third annotator, as a senior researcher, resolves the conflict and provides the final labels for the dataset.

 Ethical considerations were also a significant aspect of the methodology.
 Annotators were instructed to identify any datasets that posed ethical concerns, such as potential privacy violations or issues with the right to be forgotten.
 The approach was inclusive, allowing for the categorization of papers that did not directly propose new datasets but augmented existing ones.
 Additionally, datasets originating from African institutions but not exclusively about African subjects were included, with appropriate notes for clarification.